Resources are provided with this practice

 - share the social problem solving process with families.

 Communicating with families will encourage generalisation of the associated strategy at home.
+You can also communicate the types of language used so families can use similar language at home if they like.

 It works better if: